Netherwulf/MinMax_AlphaBetaPruning/README.md

 # MinMax_AlphaBetaPruning
-Min Max Algorithm and Alpha Beta Pruning Algorithm usage in Startego game AI
+Min Max Algorithm and Alpha Beta Pruning Algorithm used in creation of Stratego game AI